 It was also confirmed in the same article, and contrary to earlier information, that there would actually be a staggering 15 different colour variants of the 12" release (the 7" had 'just' 5) with 12 allocated to the National Edition and 3 to the Good Records Edition.

 It was also confirmed that:

 > The vinyl would be pressed at Goota Groove in Clevaland (who also pressed the 7" version) and would come housed in a double-gatefold sleeve printed at Imprint Indie Printing in Florida;

 > It would feature trading cards, just like the Billion Dollar Babies LP; and

-> The inside of the record sleeve would have pink Astroturf along with a booklet with pictures, a short handwritten note from Alice Cooper and an essay written by Dennis Dunaway.
+> The inside of the record sleeve would have a pink Astroturf motif along with a booklet with pictures, a short handwritten note from Alice Cooper and an essay written by Dennis Dunaway.

 On Friday 23rd November 2018, the Live From The Astroturf 12" was released to mass excitement amongst Alice Cooper Group fans.
 As in 2016, Good Records was the focal point with the exclusive Good Records Edition available to customers on a 1-per-customer basis.

 Also on sale and exclusive to Good Records was an 8-track version (limited to 100 units in various colours), T-shirts and spare copies of some of the memorabilia included within the 12" release.
 It later transpired that a cassette version of the album (also limited to 100 units) was also produced with the tapes featuring either clear hot pink (numbers 1 to 18) or solid pink designs (see images below).